suadin/doorbell/analysis.md

 public static final int key_door_bell = 2131820944;
 ```

-If search `key_door_bell` than find lot of matches, as well whehere that key is used:
+If search `key_door_bell` than find lot of matches, as well where that key is used:
 ```
 public String getAlarmEventName(Context context, int i, int i2, String str, String str2) {
   switch (i) {